IsaacWoods/poplar/book/userspace/capabilities.md

 complex / specific ones may need multiple bytes of prefix, and can also encode fixed-length data.

 ### Overview of capabilities
-This is an overview of all the capabilities the kernel supports.
-Complex capabilities are detailed in their own
+This is an overview of all the capabilities the kernel supports:
-sections:

 | First byte    | Next byte(s)  | Data                  | Arch specific?    | Description                                                           | Status        |
 |---------------|---------------|-----------------------|-------------------|-----------------------------------------------------------------------|---------------|
 | `0x00`        | -             | -                     | -                 | No meaning - used to pad descriptor to required length (see above)    | -             |